sjhuang26/thinking-system/README.md

   - There is a strong visualization aspect; I believe the "mind's eye" works by storing the delta between the present and the desired visualization.
     - An alternate explanation is that the "mind's eye" works by fluctuating from past (synthesizing the necessary episodic memories) to present.
     - To be clear, I think the GPU is capable of the sensory process of visualization -- simulating the future from the episodic past/present.
-  - Attention-related interference effects are reduced.
-    - Interference: paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue.
-    - Interference: Correct vs. incorrect (in particular, better managing any symbolic reasoning involved).
-    - Interference: not directly specifying which object is Correct versus Incorrect until the last milliseconds and seeing how fast your brain can pay attention / react.
   - There is an incredibly fast density shift from Cue A to Cue B and back.
     - You should have a clear conceptualization that many details are being dropped from the brain during the shifts.
     - I strongly suspect the mechanistic manipulation of a "a back-and-forth brain wave rhythm" like "sitting on a rocking chair."